ekuiter/ledmatrix5/README.md

 I found it useful to run `opkg install openssh-sftp-server` as well to upload the `php/led-matrix` and `php/led-matrix-data` folders quickly with SFTP, but that's up to you.

-You will need to rename both `/www/led-matrix/config.inc.template.php` and `/root/led-matrix-data/include/config.inc.template.php` to `config.inc.php` and, in the latter, insert your Yun's root password (and modify your plugin settings).
+You will need to rename `/www/led-matrix/config.inc.template.php` to `config.inc.php` and insert your Yun's root password (and modify your plugin settings).

 (You *can* install the PHP script to other directories than `/www` and `/root` (though it is not recommended).
 To do this, you need to adjust the following files: `php/led-matrix/config.inc.php` and `init.d/led-matrix`.)